Pair distribution function: Thin Film Pair Distribution Function

 When thin films are disordered, as they are in electronic devices, pair distribution is used to view the strain and structure-properties of that material or composition.
 They have these properties that cannot be exploited in the bulk or crystalline form.
 There is a method with the radial distribution that is able to view the local structure of a disordered thin film of GeSe2.
 But the creators of this method called a need for a better method to view the mid-range order of disordered films.
 The creation of thin-film Pair Distribution Function (tfPDF) uses a statistical distribution of a material's mid-range order that enables viewing important details like the disorder.
 In this technique, 2D data from a scattering method is integrated and Fourier transformed into 1D data that shows the probability of bonds in that material.
 TfPDF works best when in conjunction with other characterization methods like transmission electron microscopy.
 Although a developing methodology, tfPDF can give complete structure-property relationships through a reliable characterization technique.

+Pair Distribution Function Analysis

+Atomic pair distribution function (PDF) analysis contains both Bragg peaks and diffuse scattering components within the diffraction pattern.
+Due to this, the existing atomic order characterized by Bragg peaks is combined with defects within the structure to produce a PDF.
+This allows PDF analysis to better characterize materials with a broken periodicity due to structural distortion when compared to traditional powder x-ray analysis.